Bus services in Hong Kong

 Bus services in Hong Kong have a long history.
-As of 2016, five companies operate franchised public bus services.
+As of 2023, four companies operate franchised public bus services.
 There are also a variety of non-franchised public bus services, including feeder bus services to railway stations operated by MTR, and residents' services for residential estates (particularly those in the New Territories).

 History

 Current situation

 Bus services in Hong Kong can be roughly divided into three types: franchised buses, non-franchised buses and public light buses.

 Franchised bus

-As of 2014, there are five privately owned bus companies providing franchised bus services across Hong Kong, operating more than 700 routes with some 5,800 buses.
+As of 2023, there are four privately owned bus companies providing franchised bus services across Hong Kong, operating more than 700 routes with some 5,800 buses.
 Hong Kong is one of the few cities in the world that bus services are not operated or owned by the Government.

-These are the five franchised bus companies in Hong Kong:
+These are the four franchised bus companies in Hong Kong: